 Line B. If the corporation submitted written notification to use the Manufacturers or Headquarters Operation method of apportionment, enter the tax year ending date and the effective date of the election in MM/DD/CCYY format.
 Otherwise, leave blank and go to line C.

 Line C. If you completed line B, mark the Manufacturers or Headquarters Operation box.
+See Exclusion 1 and 2 details beginning on page 18.

 REQUIREMENTS FOR PROPERTY, PAYROLL, AND SALES FACTOR SECTIONS